Notice of Privacy Practices Policy and Procedure

 A new federal law requires us to provide you with a summary of our privacy practices and related legal duties and your rights in connection with the use and disclosure of your information.

-The employees of The PillHelp Company, LLC and the third parties (physicians, insurance companies, and technical & development staff working with PillHelp Works¨), who perform services for the business, are bound by the terms of this Notice.
+The employees of PillHelp, Inc. and the third parties (physicians, insurance companies, and technical & development staff working with PillHelp Works¨), who perform services for the business, are bound by the terms of this Notice.

 - will protect the patient against public access to personal information

-- assure the patient that the PillHelp Company, LLC and it’s staff will not sell or market patient information
+- assure the patient that PillHelp, Inc. and it’s staff will not sell or market patient information

 - will transmit information using secure encryption using HIPAA standards which is 2048 level encryption as of this publication date.
 If encryption is unavailable, as with some e-mail, the patient and PillHelp, LLC should use other more secure methods.